fireworks, sylvester, night, pyrotechnics, fireworks, fireworks, fireworks, fireworks, fireworks-873394.jpg

 Along the ride, enjoy live music and themed activities that bring the spirit of Independence Day to life.
 Whether you’re a train enthusiast or simply looking for a memorable way to celebrate the holiday, the Roaring Railroads event promises a delightful adventure for all ages.

-9. Firecracker 5K Race at Harvey West Park
+6. Firecracker Race at Harvey West Park

-Kick off your Independence Day celebrations with a burst of energy at the Firecracker 5K Race held at Harvey West Park.
+Kick off your Independence Day celebrations with a burst of energy at the Firecracker Race held at Harvey West Park.
 This family-friendly event invites runners of all ages and skill levels to participate in a scenic run through the park’s lush surroundings.
 The race typically starts in the morning, allowing participants to enjoy the cool, crisp air as they dash along the course.

-Whether you’re a seasoned runner aiming for a personal best or simply looking to enjoy a leisurely jog with friends and family, the Firecracker 5K offers a fun and invigorating way to start your 4th of July festivities in Santa Cruz County.
+Whether you’re a seasoned runner aiming for a personal best or simply looking to enjoy a leisurely jog with friends and family, the Firecracker Race offers a fun and invigorating way to start your 4th of July festivities in Santa Cruz County.
 Be sure to register early and join the community in this spirited celebration of fitness and freedom!

 Safety Precautions